Skip to main content

 AOD-9604 (Anti-Obesity Drug Fragment)

-Best for: People wanting fat-loss effects of growth hormone without a full GH protocol, those with insulin sensitivity concerns.
+Best for: People wanting the fat-loss effects of growth hormone without a full GH protocol, those with insulin-sensitivity concerns.

 Typical dose range: 300–600 mcg injected subcutaneously daily, preferably fasted.